cavilosa/FSND/projects/02_trivia_api/starter/README.md

 ### Environment Variables

-All environment variables are stored in the .env file and called in the code with python-dotenv library.
-In order to create the database path you will need your password, stored in the .env file on the root folder of the backend.
+All environment variables are stored in the `.env` file and called in the code with `python-dotenv` library.
+In order to create the database path you will need your password, stored in the .env file in the root folder of the backend.

 ### Installing Dependencies